 Remove SunHero Sunscreen Indicator from the wearer and attach the indicator to the most exposed area of the body; we recommend the shoulder.
 Make sure the skin is wiped dry so it sticks well.

-Step 2 – Apply sunscreen:
+Step 2 – Apply sunscreen

 Apply sunscreen evenly to the skin and the SunHero sunscreen indicator by following the instructions on the sunscreen.
 For best results, sunscreen should dry for 20 minutes before being exposed to the sun.
-If SunHero sunscreen indicator changes color, you’re no longer well protected and you need to apply a thicker layer of sunscreen.
+If SunHero sunscreen indicator changes colour, you’re no longer well protected and you need to apply a thicker layer of sunscreen.
 When you’re protected, SunHero Sunscreen Indicator is white.

 Step 3 – Indication to apply again

 When the SunHero sunscreen indicator starts to turn purple, it’s your reminder to re-apply with sunscreen or seek shade.
 Apply sunscreen on the skin and SunHero sunscreen indicator again, follow the instructions on your sunscreen.
 When sunscreen is applied again to SunHero Sunscreen Indicator, it will be returned to white (its original color) if protected.

 If SunHero is still purple after applying a layer of sunscreen, it means you are not well protected.
 SunHero is calibrated to work with sunscreens that provide a high level of protection.

 – I use sunscreen of SPF50+, why is SunHero still purple?

 1. There are different protection values for UVA / UVB for different SPF50+.
 If you use sunscreen with a lower protection value on UVA / UVB, SunHero will indicate that you are not protected.